ARUP-NGS/BMFtools/README.md

     1. The most import thing is that all of the new features I've been adding finally are debugged and workable.
     1. Performance improvements throughout, but perhaps not entirely relevant.

-#Settings Recommendations
+1. Settings Recommendations

     1. The "readPairsPerWrite" parameter can provide great speed improvements.
-For my workstation, I have what looks like the following:
+        1. For my workstation (64GB RAM, 16 threads), the following table indicates that 100 gives me peak performance.
+        2. For my cert server (192GB RAM, 24 threads), it looks like 10 might give me peak performance, but more rigorous tests are underway.
 |readPairsPerWrite | time |
 |------|--------------|
 | 10 | 867 msec per loop |